St. John's College of Liberal Arts and SciencesQueens Campus

 Anthropology is the study of human behavior and multicultural diversity.
 That exploration of what it means to be human ranges from the study of culture and social relations, to human biology and evolution, to languages, to music, art and architecture, and to vestiges of human habitation.
 It considers such fascinating questions as how peoples' behavior changes over time, why and how people from distant parts of the world and dissimilar cultures are different and the same, and how the human species has evolved over millions of years.

 Anthropology includes four broad fields: cultural anthropology, linguistics, physical anthropology and archaeology.
 Each of the four fields teaches distinctive skills, such as applying theories, employing research methodologies, formulating and testing hypotheses, developing extensive sets of data, and celebrating diversity.
-Anthropologists often specialize in one or more geographic areas of the worldfrom Australia to Zaire.
+Anthropologists often specialize in one or more geographic areas of the world from Australia to Zaire.

-There are many career and educational options for anthropology majors and minors.
-Anthropology provides a strong basis for subsequent graduate level education and training in international law, public health, social work and multiple areas in and out of the social sciences.
+There are many career and educational options for Anthropology majors and minors.
+Anthropology provides a strong basis for subsequent graduate level education and training in international law, public health, social work, and multiple areas in and out of the social sciences.
 Additional anthropological study can also lead to a traditional career of teaching and research in numerous departments, or as an applied anthropologist in both the public and private sectors.

 Anthropology offers many lucrative applications of anthropological knowledge in a variety of occupational settings, in both the public and private sectors.
 Non-governmental organizations, such as international health organizations employ anthropologists to help design and implement a wide variety of programs, worldwide and nationwide.
 State and local governmental organizations use anthropologists in planning, research and managerial capacities.
 Many corporations look explicitly for anthropologists, recognizing the utility of their perspective on a corporate team.
 Anthropologists also fill the range of career niches occupied by other social scientists in corporations, government, nonprofit corporations, and various trade and business settings.
-Anthropologists' unique training and perspective will enable them to compete successfully for these jobs on into the 21st century.
+Anthropologists' unique training and perspective will enable them to compete successfully for these jobs into the twenty-first century.